CEI-lab/ece3400-2018/docs/Teamwork/Team_Contract.md

 ### Team Leadership ###

-Every person on the team will have to take the role as a leader for at least two weeks.
+Every person on the team will have to take the role as a leader.
 The role of the leader will be to organize meetings and make sure that everything is submitted in a timely manner.
 Please note here who will be responsible when:

+(Split up the time according to the number of members, below is an example for a team of 4).

 Week 1-4 (Start-up, Lab 1, Milestone 1):